-Paula Whitten-Doolin, age 45, is both an excellent leader and lawyer, frequently tasked with managing high-stakes, high-pressure situations while remaining grounded and thoughtful.
-She has frequently served as a strategic thought-partner for business and has worked to establish strong governance processes in her past three roles.
+Paula Whitten-Doolin, age 46, has frequently served as a strategic thought-partner for business and has worked to establish strong governance processes in her past three roles.
 She is respected for her integrity and ability to make tough decisions when called upon to do so.
+Ms. Whitten-Doolin is currently the General Counsel of Houston First Corporation, a local government corporation operating in the real-estate and hospitality sectors in Houston, Texas.
+She also serves as a strategic advisor to Cemivita, Inc., a privately held renewable fuels and chemical company, as well as on the Board, Finance, and Audit committees for the Houston Ballet.
 From early 2021 until August of 2023, as the General Counsel of Ideanomics, a multinational eV company, Paula oversaw the legal, human resources, and environmental, social, and governance departments.
 Paula led her teams as the organization went through significant changes and major challenges, including an SEC investigation, the acquisition and divestiture of subsidiaries, and multiple capital raises.
 From March of 2019 until March of 2022, as the Head of Legal, Americas for Neste, Paula served on the boards of four Neste subsidiary companies, including the board of Neste's largest acquisition in the United States to present, Mahoney Environmental.
 She successfully built a legal team in the Americas and helped to establish Neste as the pre-eminent sustainable aviation fuel supplier worldwide by negotiating contracts with companies including Delta Airlines, United Airlines, Southwest Airlines, JetBlue, and others.
-She also worked on the initial stages of the multibillion-dollar joint venture with Marathon which will provide Neste's first physical refinery in the United States when completed.
-Paula began her career as a litigator at Weil, Gotshal and Manges in San Francisco.
-She holds a JD from Northwestern University Pritzker School of Law and a BS from the California Institute of Technology (Caltech).
-In addition to her board service at Neste, she has previously served on the boards of several charitable organizations in Houston, Texas, where she resides.
-Ms. Doolin's securities law and capital markets experience, legal expertise, and corporate governance background qualifies her to serve
+Paula began her career as a litigator at Weil, Gotshal and Manges, LLP in San Francisco.
+She holds a JD from Northwester University Pritzker School of Law and a BS from the California Institute of Technology (Caltech).
+Ms. Doolin's securities law and capital markets experience, legal expertise, and corporate governance background qualifies her to serve on our Board of Directors.